Beside the Dying Fire

-"Beside the Dying Fire" is the 13th and final episode of the second season of the postapocalyptic horror television series The Walking Dead, which aired on AMC on March 18, 2012.
+"Beside the Dying Fire" is the 13th and final episode of the second season of the post-apocalyptic horror television series The Walking Dead, which aired on AMC on March 18, 2012.
 The episode was written by creator Robert Kirkman and showrunner Glen Mazzara, and directed by series regular Ernest Dickerson.
 In the episode, a huge horde of walkers invades the Greene farm, chasing Rick Grimes (Andrew Lincoln) and Hershel's groups off the premises.
 Meanwhile, Andrea (Laurie Holden) is separated from the group, leaving her to fight off the same walkers that attacked Hershel's farm.

 Themes such as romance, death, and survival are prevalent throughout "Beside the Dying Fire".
 It is seen as a turning point for the development of several characters on the show, and flashbacks to various previous revelations in the series.
 "Beside the Dying Fire" features the debut of protagonist Michonne, a character who has been prominently featured in the comics of the same name, and it introduces the prison.
 Production for the episode transpired over about 8 days.